 The truth?
 You just want your phone to ring.
 Not just today, but every day.
 If you’re a new business, you could drive immediate returns with search engine Ads.
 If you’ve been in business awhile and you’re looking for sustainable results, Local SEO could fetch the ROI you desire.

-Before jumping into Local SEO, let’s cover the basics.
+Before jumping in, let’s cover the basics.

 Small and large businesses alike can attract more customers and grow their businesses using local SEO strategies.

 For instance, if you run a restaurant, your target audience is located in and around the town where your restaurant is located.

 You would need to optimize your business name, address details and other elements that make it easy for people to find you.

 SEO for small businesses is not limited to brick and mortar stores.
 It’s for all businesses that target a local audience.
 For instance, a user looking for a “Copywriter in New York” or “Digital Marketer in Brooklyn” would type in these related terms on the Google search page.

 First, consider your niche.
 What can you achieve via local search compared to other digital marketing channels?